lillyfae/CSE212.final_project/stack.md

 # Stacks

     The way a stack works is first in, last out.
 A good way to visualize this is a stack of pancakes.
-When you add pancakes to the plate, <br>
+When you add pancakes to the plate,

     the first one gets cover up and the last ones added get taken first, because they are on the top.
-An easy way to see one of the <br>
+An easy way to see one of the

     purposes of a stack is any where there is more than one function call.
-When we call a function, it then goes to that function and <br>
+When we call a function, it then goes to that function and

     runs it.
 Where will go after it runs that function?
-It will go back to the code it was running before the function call and keep <br>
+It will go back to the code it was running before the function call and keep

     going.
-The `Big O notation` of using a stack is `O(1)` because it never doubles up, it never cuts in half, it just keeps running <br>
+The `Big O notation` of using a stack is `O(1)` because it never doubles up, it never cuts in half, it just keeps running

-    until the stack is empty.<br>
+    until the stack is empty.

     When running any program that has more than one funtion call, it uses stacks.
-In python, let's look at if we were to call main that <br> has several other function calls in it:
+In python, let's look at if we were to call main that

+    has several other function calls in it:
 ```
      def main():
         director()